Eloy Tizón

 Eloy Tizón (born 1964) is a Spanish writer.
 He was born in Madrid.
 He has published several novels and short story collections till date.
 He was nominated for the Premio Herralde in 1995 for his novel Seda salvaje.
-Velocidad en los jardines, a book of short stories, was chosen by El Pais as one of the most interesting Spanish-language books of the last 25 years.
+Velocidad en los jardines, a book of short stories, was chosen by El País as one of the most interesting Spanish-language books of the last 25 years.

 Tizon is also a writing instructor and literary critic.